Kuwait Airways takes delivery of first Airbus A321neo aircraft

 PHOTO

-KUWAIT -- The national carrier, Kuwait Airways, on Thursday took delivery of its first Airbus A321neo, named Al-Mutlaa, at the Kuwait International Airport.
+The national carrier, Kuwait Airways, took delivery of its first Airbus A321neo, named Al-Mutlaa, at the Kuwait International Airport, reported Kuwait News Agency (KUNA).

 In statement to KUNA and Kuwait TV, Kuwait Airways Chairman Captain Abdulmohsen Alfagaan pointed out that Al Mutlaa is one of nine A321neo aircraft on order with the European plane-maker for Kuwait Airways.
 He described the delivery as a milestone in the company's fleet expansion efforts.